Applying for aid

 Questions about financial aid or financial management?
 Reach out at iuosfs@iu.edu or (844) 771-0009.

-Once your app has been processed, you can view your financial aid package in the Student Center in One.IU.
-To be eligible for most awards, you need to be enrolled at least half-time—that's 6 credit hours per semester for undergraduate students, and 4 credit hours per semester for graduate students.
-If your aid package includes federal loans, you will also need to accept, reduce, or decline them in One.IU before receiving your loan.
+Once you have been admitted to IU and we have received your FAFSA, our financial aid office will determine your eligibility.
+This process can take 10-15 business days.
+You can view your financial aid package in the Student Center in One.IU.
+To be eligible for Federal Direct Loans, you need to be enrolled at least half-time—that's 6 credit hours per semester for undergraduate students, and 4 credit hours per semester for graduate students.
+If you elect to use the Federal Direct Student Loan program, you will also need to accept, reduce, or decline them in the Student Center on One.iu.edu.

 The To-Do List app can help you keep track of the next steps in your financial aid process.